Judith and Holofernes 1910

 Literature: H. Redeker en A. Venema, Kees Maks 1876-1967, Amsterdam 1976, p.
 27 (ill.)

-The painter Kees Maks was a pupil of G.H.
-Breitner, which can be traced in the bold, robust visual arrangement of his paintings.
+The painter Kees Maks was a student of G.H.
+Breitner, which is reflected in the bold, robust imagery of his paintings.